 Fluff with a fork and you are good to go.

 How long does cooked quinoa last?
-When properly stored, quinoa is safe to eat for up to 5 days!
+When properly stored, it's is safe to eat for up to 5 days!
 I personally have a 4-day limit when it comes to cooked rice & quinoa.

 - do not let cooked quinoa sit at room temperature for extended amounts of time (get into the fridge within 2 hours of cooking)

-- store quinoa in a sealed container in the fridge for up to 5 days
+- store in a sealed container in the fridge for up to 5 days

 - reheat leftovers only once, and make sure they are steaming hot

-Can you freeze cooked quinoa?
+Can you freeze it?
 Yes!
 I do this all the time.
-You can portion quinoa out in meal prep containers with stir fries, curries, or other freezer-friendly meal prep lunches, or you can freeze a whole batch or individual portions of quinoa.
+You can portion it out in meal prep containers with stir fries, curries, or other freezer-friendly meal prep lunches, or you can freeze a whole batch or individual portions.
 For individual portions you might wish to freeze in muffin tins, then transfer to a larger freezer bag.

 - quinoa can be frozen for up to 3 months (I have gone longer with no issues)

 I have a LOT of quinoa recipes on my site.
-Here are some of my favorite quinoa recipes:
+Here are some of my favorites:

 - Refreshing Black Bean Quinoa Salad